19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Silence.md

 | Range    | 60 feet                                             |
 | Domains  | [Air](../../../Spell%20Domains/Air.md)              |

-You conjure a blanket soundless air.
+You conjure a sphere of soundless air.
 Create a 15 foot [Aura](../../Areas%20of%20Effect/Aura.md) centered at a point you can see within range.

 No sound can enter, leave, or be created inside the aura.
 Affected creatures are [Deafened](../../../../Conditions/Deafened.md).